w3f/polkadot-wiki/docs/learn/how-to/teleport-dot-ksm.md

 * * *

-If you are more of a visual type, we have this video tutorial that guides you through the teleport process:
+If you are more of a visual type, this video tutorial guides you through the teleport process:

 [Teleporting | Technical Explainers](https://youtu.be/3tE9ouub5Tg)